SAP-samples/teched2022-XP260/exercises/ex2/README.md

 ## Exercise 2.2 Configuring MFA for accessing the SAP BTP Cockpit

-In this step we will configute the Identity Authentication service to enforce MFA for users that try to access the SAP BTP Cockpit and are in the group of BTP Admins.
+In this step we will configure the Identity Authentication service to enforce MFA for users that try to access the SAP BTP Cockpit and are in the group of BTP Admins.

 1. Choose the menu item "Applications & Resources" --> "Applications"